Adoption Status: Available for FOSTER TO ADOPT

 Foster Status: In Foster Care

-Hobbies: Hanging out with her people, learning new things, playing with her friends, playing with her toys, EATING!
+Hobbies: Hanging out with her people, getting cuddles, learning new things, playing with her friends, playing with her toys, EATING!

-Good Habits: Happy, social with hoomans, appears to be social with dogs, affectionate, house trained, super food motivated, not a big barker, fast learner, learning basic manners
+Good Habits: Happy, very social with hoomans, social with cats, affectionate, house and crate trained, super food motivated, not a big barker unless someone's at the door, fast learner, knows her basic manners as well as a few more for good measure,

-Bad Habits: Super food motivated (she'll lick the bench clean if you don't watch out, pulls when on leash but is learning manners, a little bit jumpy when excited (we're working on that too)
+Bad Habits: Super food motivated (she'll lick the bench clean if you don't watch out, scared of other dogs at first, jumpy when excited (we're working on that too)

-Personality Type: Enthusiastic, happy and sweet natured.
+Personality Type: Happy, loving and sensitive natured.
 Medium high energy (she'll need more than a walk around the block)

 Adoption Fee: $320